valantic/vue-template/README.md

 ### Initial data

-To inject initial data into the Pinia store, we decided to prepare actions (since mutations are limited in regards of store actions), which handle an initial payload.
+To inject initial data into the Pinia store, we decided to use the setup method which is available on each Pinia store.

  The data is exchanged via a global JS object.